wso2/docs-is/en/asgardeo/docs/tutorials/connect-asgardeo-with-ms-entra.md

 ## Step 1: Configure Microsoft Azure for verifiable credentials

-!!! note Before you begin
+!!! note "Before you begin"
     To proceed with this tutorial, you need to have a tenant with an active Azure subscription.
 If you haven't claimed an Azure subscription before, you can [create an account](https://azure.microsoft.com/en-us/free/?WT.mc_id=A261C142F) for free and claim $200 credits.

     Before proceeding with this tutorial, check all the prerequisites mentioned in the [Azure documentation](https://learn.microsoft.com/en-us/azure/active-directory/verifiable-credentials/verifiable-credentials-configure-tenant#prerequisites).